mule-ear/cocopidemo/README.md

 ## Simple demo for the RPi written in Python

+The Python script work/switch/send_text.py just checks the status of the switch.
+When the switch is pressed, it reads the DHT11 and sends a text to the phone number it gets from the config file.

 * Requires python 3
 * and the Adafruit DHT11 library installed https://github.com/adafruit/DHT-sensor-library.git